Azerbaijan's Central Bank to auction short-term notes

 By Trend

-An auction for placement of short-term notes of Azerbaijan's Central Bank (CBA) worth 200 million manats will be held at Baku Stock Exchange (BSE) on Sept.
-11, Trend reports referring to BSE.
+An auction for placement of short-term notes of Azerbaijan's Central Bank (CBA) worth 170 million manats will be held at Baku Stock Exchange (BSE) on Sept.
+18 from 11:00 till 12:30 (GMT+4), Trend reports referring to BSE.

 Short-term notes are a tool of monetary policy to regulate money supply in circulation.
 Only banks can obtain the notes.